Kat9-123/Elite/README.md

 ![image](/screenshots/Warp.png)

 ## Why?
-After finishing <a href="https://github.com/Kat9-123/Asteroids"> an Asteroids clone</a> for the Windows console I thought "What if I now made Elite in the console".
+After I finished making <a href="https://github.com/Kat9-123/Asteroids"> an Asteroids clone</a> for the Windows console I thought "What if I now made Elite in the console".
 First I dismissed it as I thought that I was far to incapable to do something like that.
 After a while of thinking about it I decided to do some research.
 I stumbled upon